Sjord/Sjord.github.io/_posts/2016-02-04-cracking-php-rand.md

 ## Conclusion

 Tokens should be created using a cryptographically secure random number generator.
 If they are made with `rand`, the state of the random number generator can be cracked trivially in many cases, and tokens can be predicted.
 On Linux it is a little bit harder to predict tokens, but this does still not give secure tokens.
 The random number generator on Windows is particularly easy to exploit, since any state of the random number generator can be cracked within minutes.

+## Addendum

+The implementation of rand [was changed in PHP 7.1](https://github.com/php/php-src/commit/6d6ef7aacc7f9b17709d2f93b70b359c75011f89), which was released after this article was written, so the methods in this article may no longer apply.